theupdateframework/taps/candidate-fulcio-tap.md

 * Upload the metadata to the repository

 The repository would:
 * automatically perform verification (see below) with Fulcio and the transparency log to ensure that the certificate is current and valid.
+If the signature is uploaded to the repository during the validity window of the Fulcio certificate, the repository MAY skip the Rekor timestamp verification.

 Most of these steps SHOULD be done automatically using a tool, to simplify operations for developers and minimise the risk of human errors.